NeoPrint3D/yahoo-finance-metrics/README.md

 ### Rust Usage

 - Must have rustup installed with cargo and rustc
+- Must place the config.jsonn file into /etc/yahoo-finance-metrics/config.json

 ```bash
 cargo build --release
 # Run the binary
 ./target/release/yahoo-finance-metrics
 ```

+## TODO

+- [ ] Add more metrics
+- [ ] Add more support for different OS's